teamminty/.github/profile/readme.md

-Delivering fast, efficient, and reliable developer tools.
+Delivering fast, efficient, and reliable developer tools, and having some fun.